I was very happy about this squirrel |

 We ate lunch in the city, at a pizza place, because there wasn't time to go back to campus for lunch at the Huston Market.
 Afterwards, we walked past some truly awesome murals.
 (I like murals.
 A lot.)

 Philadelphia is famous for its murals.
-This one is
+This one is my favorite so far. |

 When we got back to the classroom, and its beloved air conditioning, Dr. Kirk James gave an amazing talk in which he explained how the prison-industrial complex is designed to oppress marginalized groups.
 Kirk talked about how mainstream society otherizes minorities in order to perpetuate the cycle of mass incarceration and recidivism.
 Both Dr. Kirk and Jesse experienced the prison system form the inside after being convicted of drug possession as college students, in both cases for minuscule amounts of drugs.
 It is amazing that both of them overcame that and made or did positive, constructive things despite the injustice they experienced.